 Public Engagement, Mediation and Conflict Resolution in Planning PLAN 443 (4)

 Introduces students to the theory and techniques of public engagement, negotiation and mediation processes in planning.
-Begins with a review of planning and negotiation theory and this is followed by a review of techniques for the design and operation of public engagement in planning.
-Case studies and negotiation simulation sessions will be used to illustrate key concepts.
-We use the theories and approaches taught at the Harvard Negotiation Program including Harvard Negotiation Program simulation exercises for environmental dispute resolution.
-Students acquire the skills to design, manage, and facilitate public engagement processes in planning, engage in stakeholder negotiation, and resolve public disputes in planning.
+Reviews existing planning and negotiation theory as well as alternative methods for public engagement in planning.
+Case studies and negotiation simulation sessions are used to illustrate key concepts based on theories and approaches taught at the Harvard Negotiation Program.
+Students acquire the skills to design, manage, and facilitate public engagement processes, engage in stakeholder negotiation, and resolve public disputes in planning and public policy.
 Prerequisite: PLAN 100 or PLAN 200; and 60 units.